stevenpbachman/PlantDash/README.md

 The dashboard was built becaue there is a need to monitor status and trends in Plant Red Listing.
 The dashboard accompanies a manuscript (submitted) for the paper: **"Progress, challenges and opportunities for Red Listing"**.

-Work is in progress - check [issues](https://github.com/stevenpbachman/RedList_Challenges/issues) for todo list or add your suggestions.
+Work is in progress - check [issues](https://github.com/stevenpbachman/plantdash/issues) for to do list or add your suggestions.